Database

 • DB holds a registry of database instances (keyed by name)

-• DB holds one Database instance known as the default database
+• DB can hold one Database instance known as the default database

-• DB has convenience methods to operate on the default database
+• DB has convenience methods that operate on the default database

 EbeanServer